giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 negative: (reviewed:true) AND (taxonomy_id:2759) NOT (ft_signal:*) AND (length:[30 TO *]) AND ((cc_scl_term_exp:SL-0091) OR (cc_scl_term_exp:SL-0191) OR (cc_scl_term_exp:SL-0173) OR (cc_scl_term_exp:SL-0209) OR (cc_scl_term_exp:SL-0204) OR (cc_scl_term_exp:SL-0039))
 ```
 In my case, the **preliminary positive set** comprises 2969 entries, while the **preliminary negative set** 31619.

-Once the data are retrieved, we can download a perto in `.tsv` format and store them in a folder.
+Once the data are retrieved, we can download the data in `.tsv` format and store them in a folder.
 ```
 mkdir SP_model | cd ./SP_model | mkdir datasets | cd datasets

 gunzip uniprot_prel_pos_set.tsv.gz
 gunzip uniprot_prel_neg_set.tsv.gz
 ```

+You can access these files in this GitHub repository at `./preprocessing/positive_set/uniprot_prel_pos_set.tsv` and `./preprocessing/negative_set/uniprot_prel_neg_set.tsv`.

 ## 1.2 Quality checks
 Positive and Negative raw data retrieved in the previous step suffer from biases that must be corrected with a proper preprocessing procedure.
 Specifically, we have to filter out missclassified proteins, inadequate sequences and redundant proteins.